sayolove/ngu-guide/src/content/docs/en/chapters/chapter-6.md

     - Post-HD1: Aim to BB the first 5 Evil eNGUs and Ygg/EXP.
 Any excess E/M should be put into wishes, along with all of your R3.
 For the most part, you’ll be putting all your R3 into Wishes outside of Hackdays, then during Hackdays you’ll only focus Hacks.

 - What loadout should I optimize for?
-    - Entire Chat: Lock Voodoo Doll until you can BB Beards all rebirth without it
+    - Entire Chapter: Lock Voodoo Doll until you can BB Beards all rebirth without it
     - Pre-Typo: Optimize for 3 Respawn, 2 Daycare, remaining Wishes
     - During Hackdays: Optimize only for Hacks
     - Post-HD: Optimize for 3 Respawn, 2 Daycare, 1-2 NGU, remaining Wishes